aadriien/whale-shark-site/README.md

 - ...

-- visit [`computer-vision` subfolder](./computer-vision/README.md) for additional details & acknowledgments!
+- visit [computer-vision subfolder](./computer-vision/README.md) for additional details & acknowledgements!

 ## How It Works